jewettaij/moltemplate/examples/all_atom/force_field_COMPASS/alkane_chain_single/README.md

 The length of the polymer can be controlled by editing the [alkane50.lt file](moltemplate_files/alkane50.lt).
 The simulation contitions can be controlled by editing the [run.in.nvt file](run.in.nvt).

+### *Suggestion: Start with the "butane" example*

+If this is your first time learning how to build a polymer in moltemplate, I suggest starting with the [butane](../butane) example.

 ### Instructions

 1) To build the files which LAMMPS needs, follow the instructions in: